 We conclude by returning to our original motivating question for developing the formal machinery for Moser's trick.
 Let $X$ be a smooth vector field on an open neighbourhood of $0 \in \R^n$.
-If $X$ is admissible and non-resonant with respect to a weighting $w$ and has weighted linear approximation $X_{[0]} \in \vfGrad{0}$, then there exists a formal diffeomorphism $\varphi$ of $\R^n$ such that $\varphi^*X = X_{[0]}$ by Theorem \ref{thm:adjoint-invertibility}.
-To upgrade $\varphi$ to an actual diffeomorphism using Chen's theorem of equivalence \cite{chen_equivalence_1963}, one would like to know if non-resonance with respect to $w$ implies hyperbolicity.
-This is indeed the case, but it is not immediately clear as the definition of weighted resonance involves $w$-compatible orderings.
-Our final results compose the smooth half of Theorem \ref{thm:main-theorem}.
+If $X$ is admissible, non-resonant, and has weighted linear approximation $X_{[0]} \in \vfGrad{0}$ with respect to a weighting $w$ of $\R^n$, then there exists a formal diffeomorphism $\varphi$ of $\R^n$ such that $\varphi^*X = X_{[0]}$ by Theorem \ref{thm:adjoint-invertibility}.
+To upgrade $\varphi$ to an actual diffeomorphism using Chen's theorem of equivalence \cite{chen_equivalence_1963}, one would like to know if weighted non-resonance implies hyperbolicity.
+This is indeed the case, but it is not immediately clear as Definition \ref{def:weighted-resonance} involves $w$-compatible orderings.
+Our final results compose the smooth half of Theorem \ref{thm:main-theorem}:

-\begin{proposition} Let $X$ be a smooth vector field on an open neighbourhood of $0 \in \R^n$.
-If there exists a weighting $w$ of $\R^n$ with respect to which $X$ is admissible and non-resonant, then $0$ is a hyperbolic fixed point of $X$. \end{proposition}
+\begin{lemma} Let $X$ be a smooth vector field on an open neighbourhood of $0 \in \R^n$.
+If there exists a weighting of $\R^n$ with respect to which $X$ is admissible and non-resonant, then $0$ is a hyperbolic fixed point of $X$. \end{lemma}